streamk3s-csui/streamk3s/operator/README.md

 ## Description

-This dummy operator, intended for deployment in Streaming Processing, is meant to be placed within the same container as the companion container in a pod.
+This dummy operator, intended for deployment in StreamK3s, is meant to be placed within the same container as the companion container in a pod.
 Its sole purpose is to facilitate the exchange of messages on a RabbitMQ broker and does not involve any sophisticated operations since our primary objective is to test communication between the two containers.

 ## dummy_operator.py
 This represents the main script within the example container, employing a function named `receive_connection()`.
 This function is crafted to establish a connection with the queue specified in the TOSCA model, enabling the retrieval of messages.
 The companion container's endpoint details are provided via environment variables: `MY_POD_IP`, `API_PORT`, and `CONSUME_PATH`.